 C-PFS-4 High-Priority Visitor-Serving and other Coastal Act Priority Land Uses.
-In acting on any coastal permit for the extension or enlargement of community water or community sewage treatment facilities, determine that adequate capacity is available and reserved in the system to serve VCR- and RCR-zoned property, other visitor-serving uses, and other Coastal Act priority land uses (i.e. coastal-dependent uses, agriculture, essential public services, and public recreation.
+In acting on any coastal permit for the extension or enlargement of community water or community sewage treatment facilities, determine that adequate capacity is available and reserved in the system to serve VCR- and RCR-zoned property, other visitor-serving uses, and other Coastal Act priority land uses (i.e. coastal-dependent uses, agriculture, essential public services, and public recreation).
+In areas with limited service capacity (including limited water, sewer and/or traffic capacity), new development for a non-priority use, including land divisions, not specified above shall only be allowed if adequate capacity remains for visitor serving and other Coastal Act priority land uses, including agricultural uses.

 [Adapted from Unit I Public Services Policies 6 and 12, pp. 48-49]

 C-PFS-5 Community Sewer Systems.
 Require new development within a village limit boundary to connect to a public sewer system if the sewer system is within 400 linear feet of the parcel on which development is proposed, unless the County Health Officer or applicable sewer service provider finds that such connection is legally prohibited, physically impossible, or otherwise infeasible.

 [Adapted from County Code Section 18.06.050]

 C-PFS-6 Sewage Disposal Systems and Protection of Water Quality.
 Require new and expanded sewage disposal systems to be designed, constructed, and maintained so as to protect the biological productivity and quality of coastal streams, wetlands, and other waters.
-[New policy, 2015]

 C-PFS-7 Adequately Sized Sewage Disposal Systems.
 Require new and expanded sewage disposal systems to be sized adequately to meet the needs of proposed development, including any changes in type or intensity in use of an existing structure.

 [Adapted from Unit I Public Services Policy 9, p.
 49]